How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 The 16-week decision point — issue or refuse to issue

-If the LA refuses to issue, you have 2 months to appeal.
+If the local authority refuses to issue, you have 2 months to appeal.
 See our guide to appealing a refusal to issue an EHCP.

 When the 20-week deadline can be extended — the legal exceptions

-Regulation 13(3) of the SEN and Disability Regulations 2014 lists specific exceptions where the LA does not need to comply with the 20-week deadline:
+Regulation 13(3) of the SEN and Disability Regulations 2014 lists specific exceptions where the local authority does not need to comply with the 20-week deadline:

-• The LA has requested advice from school during a period beginning one week before the school closes for at least 4 weeks (school holidays)
+• The local authority has requested advice from school during a period beginning one week before the school closes for at least 4 weeks (school holidays)

 • Exceptional personal circumstances affect the child or parent during the relevant period

-• The child or parent is absent from the LA's area for at least 4 weeks during the relevant period
+• The child or parent is absent from the local authority's area for at least 4 weeks during the relevant period

-• The LA receives advice from a person under regulation 6 after the deadline due to that person's failure
+• The local authority receives advice from a person under regulation 6 after the deadline due to that person's failure

-The LA must give you written reasons for any exception used.
+The local authority must give you written reasons for any exception used.
 "We are short-staffed" or "we have a backlog" is not a lawful exception.
-If the LA cites an exception that does not match the regulations, that is a breach of duty.
+If the local authority cites an exception that does not match the regulations, that is a breach of duty.

 What to do at each stage of the 20-week process